All Episodes

 He's got more conflicts of interest in this than anybody.

-It is it is the evidence is overwhelming.
+It is, the evidence is overwhelming.

-Then she deleted subpoenaed emails, that washed her hard drive, and then beat up her devices with a hammer, and then people like Comey and Strck and Paige and McCabe and Loretta Lynch, they were all involved in an exoneration before they ever investigated or even interviewed her.
+And then people like Comey and Strzzok and Paige and McCabe and Loretta Lynch, they were all involved in an exoneration before they ever investigated or even interviewed her.

-What what do we do with that?
+What do we do with that?

-I I think they are reopening all of that.
+I think they are reopening all of that.

-I think they thought they had to reopen it, because there are so many different crimes that are associated now with the Clinton campaign, the Clinton staff, the Clinton Foundation.
+I think they thought they had to reopen it because there are so many different crimes that are associated now with the Clinton campaign, the Clinton staff, the Clinton Foundation.

-I think that will become as we get into the fall, as all of the attacks on the president disappear.
+I think that will become, as we get into the fall, as all of the attacks on the president disappear, I think that will reappear as something that is just astonishing.

-And you know, it it really is.
+And, you know, it really is.

-Every time I try to understand it myself, and then like you, I've spent a lot of time on this.
+Every time I try to understand it myself, and like you, I've spent a lot of time on this.

 It is so complicated.